 Property taxes are levied and collected by the Town on a semi-annual basis.
-Tax bills are due on or around July 1 and December 1, with interest of 8% per annum on all taxes billed in 2019 or later, and 12% per annum on all prior taxes, not received by the due date.
+Tax bills are due on or around July 1 and December 1, with interest of 8% per annum on all taxes levied in 2020 or 2021, and 12% per annum on all previously levied taxes, not received by the due date.
 The first billing is an estimate only based on half of the previous year's billing.
 The final billing is levied based on an inventory taken in April of each year (the tax year runs from April 1 to March 31), and is assessed after the tax rate has been calculated and set by the New Hampshire Department of Revenue Administration.
 A lien should be executed on any unpaid property taxes in the following year and this lien takes priority over any others.
-Interest of 18% per annum is charged upon redemption of liened taxes.
+Interest of 18% per annum is charged upon redemption of liened taxes levied prior to 2019, and 14% per annum for the redemption of taxes levied thereafter.
 Properties not redeemed within two years of the date of the tax lien should be deeded to the Town.
+During the current fiscal year, the tax collector executed a lien for uncollected 2019 property taxes on September 24th.